 Less than an hour north of Rome, Sabina is an area not yet discovered by tourists.
 The scenic Sabine Hills, covered with olive groves, are dotted with medieval hill towns, monasteries, castles, and wineries.
-If you want to get off the tourist track and experience rural Italy, Sabina is a great place to do it.
+If you want to get off the tourist track and experience rural Italy, Sabina is a perfect place.

 Visiting the Sabine Hills